joshgreenwell/zoid-lesson/src/tutorial3/README.md

 into our render function.
 Let's populate that with some values.

 **Note:** render is only called from the parent, therefore, our<br/>
-props will only evvery be passed to the child.
+props will only every be passed to the child.
 We will cover more<br/>
 on that later.

 ```javascript